This post is courtesy of By Erin Scheithe of the Consumer Financial Protection Bureau

 Scammers could use the circumstances of the coronavirus to pose as a grandchild, relative or friend who claims to be ill, stranded in another state or foreign country, or otherwise in trouble, and ask you to send money.
 They may ask you to send cash by mail or buy gift cards.
 These scammers often beg you keep it a secret and act fast before you ask questions.
 Don’t panic!
 Take a deep breath and get the facts.
 Don’t send money unless you’re sure it’s the real person who contacted you.
 Hang up and call your grandchild or friend’s phone number to see if the story checks out.
 You could also call a different friend or relative to check the caller’s story.

 While local Social Security Administration (SSA) offices are closed to the public due to COVID-19 concerns, SSA will not suspend or decrease Social Security benefit payments or Supplemental Security Income payments due to the current COVID-19 pandemic.
 Scammers may mislead people into believing they need to provide personal information or pay by gift card, wire transfer, internet currency, or by mailing cash to maintain regular benefit payments during this period.
 Any communication that says SSA will suspend or decrease your benefits due to COVID-19 is a scam, whether you receive it by letter, text, email, or phone call.
 Report Social Security scams to the SSA Inspector General online at oig.ssa.gov .

 The bottom line

 The best defense is to say NO if:

-- Anyone contacts you and asks for your Social Security number, bank account number, credit card information, number, or drivers license number.
+- Anyone contacts you and asks for your Social Security number, bank account number, credit card information, Medicare ID number, or drivers license number.